Trevor Cadieu: War in Ukraine

-In April 2022, Cadieu travelled to Ukraine, to assist in training Ukrainian senior military leaders against the 2022 Russian invasion of Ukraine.
+Soon after Russia invaded Ukraine in late February 2022, Cadieu began travelling to Ukraine, where he has spent considerable time providing advisory support, and mentoring battalion-, brigade- and corps-level headquarters on operational planning and combined arms maneouvre tactics.
 Russian sources often refer to him as Trevor Kadier.
-On 28 April, spokesperson Eduard Basurin, said he was one of as many 400 foreign fighters trapped in the Azovstal iron and steel works during the Siege of Mariupol operation.
-Cadieu was not captured, but indicated in an email from Ukraine upon learning of the charges being laid that he was "making arrangements to return to Canada" to cooperate with the investigation.
+On 28 April, Russian media suggested he was one of as many 400 foreign fighters trapped in the Azovstal iron and steel works during the Siege of Mariupol operation.
+Cadieu subsequently verified that he was not captured and continued his work in Ukraine.